urvipandeyin/K-Netra-PDIS-/docs/architecture.md

 6. **Legal & Compliance Layer**
    - IT Act 2000, IT Rules 2021
    - Maintains transparency & audit logs

+7. **Transparency & Extensibility**
+   - Transparency: Every decision is logged (why content was flagged, model confidence).
+   - **Extensibility**: New datasets and models can be plugged in easily.
+   - **Audit Trail**: Digital evidence is maintained for law enforcement.

 ---